 Where to get personal loans in Texas

-Personal loans in Texas are available from national and local banks, credit unions and online lenders with national reach.
-Here’s a closer look at each option and how to qualify.
+Personal loans in Texas are available from national and local banks, credit unions and online lenders with nationwide reach.
+Here’s a closer look at each option.

 Traditional banks

-Looking for a personal loan from a traditional bank could snag you a competitive rate if you have good to excellent credit.
-Right now, the lowest rates on personal loans from banks like Discover, PNC Bank and American Express start at 6.99% and reach up to around 24.99%.
+Getting a personal loan from a traditional bank could help you lock in a competitive interest rate if you have good to excellent credit.
+Right now, the lowest rates on personal loans from banks like Discover, PNC Bank and American Express start at 6.9% and reach up to around 24.99%.

 Online lenders

-Rates from the top online lenders are hovering around 6.70% and 35.99% currently, but the best rates go to people with credit scores of 740 and up.
-Online lenders tend to have fast, streamlined applications and if approved, you could have funds in your account in as little as 24 hours.
+Interest rates from the top online lenders currently range between 6.99% and 35.99%, with the best rates going to borrowers with credit scores of 740 and up.
+Online lenders tend to have fast, streamlined applications, and if approved, you could have funds in your account in as little as 24 hours.

 Credit unions

-Like online loans, personal loans from credit unions in Texas come with competitive rates and may be easier to qualify with if you have a fair credit score.
-However, you must be a member to apply, which may require you to work or live in a certain area, although some only require a small deposit.
+Like online loans, personal loans from credit unions in Texas come with competitive rates and more flexible criteria, making it easier to qualify if you have a fair credit score.
+Membership is required to apply, which may involve living in a certain area or simply making a small deposit.

-Rates on personal loans from credit unions in Texas are capped at 18% until September 2024.
-Right now, you could snag a rate between 6.99% and 18.00% on a personal loan at a credit union like Texas Trust Credit Union, depending on your credit score and other criteria.
+Rates on personal loans from credit unions in Texas are capped at 18% until March 10, 2026, with current rates ranging from 8.74% to 18%, depending on your credit score and the credit union’s criteria.

 Peer-to-peer lending

 Unlike banks and credit unions, peer-to-peer (P2P) lenders offer loans funded by investors or everyday people.
-Because they cater to bad and fair credit borrowers, P2P rates tend to be higher than banks and credit unions — typically around 8.00% to 36% APR.
-With P2P loans, funding times can take longer than with an online lender.
+Because they cater to bad and fair credit borrowers, P2P rates tend to be higher than banks and credit unions — typically around 8.99% to 36% APR.
+Plus, with P2P loans, funding times can take longer than an online lender.

 Texas credit unions to consider for personal loans

-Compare the top credit unions in Texas to see lenders you might qualify with.
+Compare some of the top credit unions in Texas to find lenders you may qualify for.

 Personal loan eligibility requirements in Texas